 Step #5 – Are you living in the past?

-To get to the root of this pattern, we may need to go backwards in time.
+To get to the root of this pattern, we may need to go backward in time.
 You could be operating on survival mode.
 Survival mode is when you feel like you have to do or say something to keep things from blowing up or causing major problems in your life.
 Is this a present situation, or something that has happened in the past?
 Is there something you need to let go of or someone you need to forgive?
 Journal about anything from the past that may be repeating itself in your current situations.

 Step #6 – Get clear about what your truth is!